clearclarencs/Cart_Manager/README.md

 Modes:
 * Time - Sets a cooldown for users to claim carts
-* Ammount - Amount of carts a user can claim, resets once program closes
+* Amount - Amount of carts a user can claim, resets once program closes
 * List - Users.txt is used to store users ids and for each instance their id is there is a cart, this can be managed through dming the bot   and a "run" mode was created for you to edit this file through discord without the cart manager running.

 Discord commands: